 - Obtain a housing assignment

-As depicted in the narrative of the previous lesson, throughout the day other staff members will come by to conduct their intake responsibilities for all new arrivals.
-Once complete, a guard drives the inmate from the intake area of the main prison to the adjacent camp.
-The new prisoner will introduce himself to the guard, or “Officer in Charge (OIC),” and he will receive his bunk assignment.
+Throughout the day, staff members will conduct their intake responsibilities for all new arrivals.
+Once complete, a guard drives the person from the intake area of the main prison to the adjacent camp.
+A person surrendering will introduce himself to the guard, or “Officer in Charge (OIC),” and he will receive his bunk assignment.
 He will meet a variety of other people serving time, some nice, some not so nice.

 Individuals who work for the Federal Bureau of Prisons do not like the term prison guard.
 They consider the training they receive as giving them a higher status than a prison guard.
 Those who work for the prison system consider the term “guard” a pejorative term.
 Staff members of the BOP prefer the more sanitized “correctional officer.”
 Further, BOP staff members refer to the people who serve time as “inmates,” not prisoners.

-Rather than continuing a fictional narrative of Greg Samsa, through which we taught the last lesson, we will teach from a clinical perspective on this lesson to provide an overview of what a newly arriving inmate can expect to encounter during his first weeks in a Bureau of Prisons facility.
+In this lesson, we provide an overview of what a new person can expect to encounter during his first weeks in a Bureau of Prisons facility.

 Adjusting to federal prison:

-After completing the intake process, and officers assign the inmate to his bunk, the inmate will interact with others.
+After completing the intake process, and officers assign the person to his bunk, the person will interact with others.
 He may or may not continue those relationships, but initial interactions may provide a sense of stability—as if he is finding a toehold from which he can begin his climb out from the abyss and into better days.
 The first night may be difficult.
-A new inmate may not have an opportunity to talk with his family and he will still feel somewhat unsettled by the initial discomfort of confinement.
-As the new inmate lies on his rack for the first time, staring at the ceiling above, a series of conflicting thoughts will likely run through his mind:
+A new person may not have an opportunity to talk with his family and he will still feel somewhat unsettled by the initial discomfort of confinement.
+As the person lies on his rack for the first time, staring at the ceiling above, a series of conflicting thoughts will likely run through his mind:

 - What am I doing here?